Custom Settings

 Overview

-You have two primary ways to create a custom settings page experience:
+You have three primary ways to customize the settings experience:

 "use client"